It would take time for organizations to trust IaaS because they were used to managing and securing infrastructure themselves.

 Many of today’s development teams are taking Agile to extremes out of necessity.
 Rather than just decomposing a monolithic application into smaller pieces, building it, and hoping people will love it, the idea now is to build a minimum viable product (MVP) and get feedback on it as quickly as possible.
 In other words, there’s been a culture shift from perfection to iteration, thanks to the digital disruptors including Amazon, Facebook, Google, and Netflix.

 Imagine investing millions of dollars in tools and talent just to build a product that flops?
 It’s happened enough that companies now realize that it’s better to build an MVP, learn from mistakes (“fail fast”), and keep moving forward.

-PaaS and aPaaS are perfect for MVPs, because they expedite product delivery.
-And, there’s tons of app-related data to analyze and the tools to do it – all in one place.
+PaaS and aPaaS are perfect for MVPs because they expedite product delivery.
+And, there are tons of app-related data to analyze and the tools to do it – all in one place.
 If you’re wildly successful, you can scale up ad infinitum because your app was built in the cloud, assuming your PaaS or aPaaS provider is up to the task.

 PaaS and aPaaS make software development more efficient and effective.
 For now, a distinction between the two makes sense because they’re targeted at different audiences.
 However, as the landscape shifts, only one of the terms may stand.

 PaaS and aPaaS have been logical steps in companies’ cloud migration strategies, and they’ll become even more relevant as organizations digitally transform into more software-dependent and software-driven organizations.